kevinmeredith/http4s-book/intro.md

 `EitherT`-based, as well as `Kleisli` everywhere.

 Given that I strongly prefer standardization, let me acknowledge the importance of adaptability and creativity that Software Engineers savor.
-Although I favor standardization, I fully understand that standing still is not an option.
+Although I favor standardization, I fully understand that standing still or rotting is not an option.
 It's critical to improve the code-base based on the team's experience and future maintenance.
 Given that Software Engineering is both an Art and Science, clearly Engineers desire to express themselves via their craft, code.
-So, in my experience, if my teammate wanted to introduce a significant change to the code-base, it was responsibility of that teammate, if necessary, to educate the team on the benefits.
+So, in my experience, if my teammate wanted to introduce a significant change to the code-base, it was welcomed, but also responsibility of that teammate to educate the team on the benefits.

-In short, my motivation for writing this book was to share my opinions on how to build team-owned and maintained code-bases.

 I live in Miami, Florida.